+Is there a new exception to confidentiality that requires Oregon health professional licensees to report potential infections?

-2. Is the Agency office still open?
+*Edition 2:* 2.
+Is the Agency office still open?

 We have not changed our normal operating hours; however, to minimize the unnecessary added risk of exposure to our staff and others in our building, we strongly encourage electronic communications to our office only.
 Our office doors remain closed and locked, and beginning on Monday, March 23, 2020, members of the public will be allowed entry only if they have a pre-arranged appointment with staff.
-Beginning on Tuesday, March 24, 2020, members of the public will not be allowed entry to the building or office wing.
+Beginning on Tuesday, March 24, 2020, members of the public (including licensees and applicants) will not be allowed entry to the building or office wing.

+3. Is there a new exception to confidentiality that requires Oregon health professional licensees to report potential infections?